SaffronSolid935/university-obsidian-plugin/README.md

 2. Open the plugins folder in a terminal.
 3. Run the follwing command:<br>
 `git clone https://github.com/SaffronSolid935/university-obsidian-plugin.git && cd university-obsidian-plugin`
+4. Install all dependencies with `npm install`.
-4. To compile you can run `npm run dev`.
+5. To compile you can run `npm run dev`.
 This can be run in the background.

 > See also the [official documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin)